 The Dutch culture was introduced in the late 1600s and the African-Caribbean traditions is mixed to the dutch one, having an influence on food, lifestyle and architecture.
 For example, the educational and political system is Dutch-inspired, and Dutch is the official language with Papiamentu.

 Curaçao was discovered in 1499 by The Spanish who named the island as “Isla de los Gigantes” referring to the dimensions of the original population.
 Curaçao remained under Spanish control until the Dutch occupation in 1634.
-Then continued to be a target of conquest until the final control of the Dutch in 1815.
-There are several theories about the name “Curaçao” and most likely is that it originates from the Portuguese word “curação” meaning cured or heart.
+After that, it was under different explorers, until the final control of the Dutch in 1815.
+There are several theories about the name “Curaçao” and most likely it originates from the Portuguese word “curação” meaning cured or heart.

-Willemstad, the only city and the capital of the island, has maintained its historic European architecture.
+Willemstad, the only city and the capital of the island, has its historic European architecture.
 The port town is a UNESCO World Heritage site with fascinating restored buildings and fortified walls.
-Punda, one of the districts of the city, has narrow perpendicular streets and pedestrian areas with many boutiques, crafts markets and galleries with vibrant colored paintings.
-In the floating Market, also located in Punda, Venezuelan vendors sell fresh produce from their small fishing boats.
-Otrobanda, another district of Willemstad, has colorful buildings twisting streets, passages and the Rif Fort, built in 1828 to protect the city, today it is a shopping center with a panoramic terrace.
-Visitors can stop by the different cozy cafés or try the cuisine, a French Caribbean-Asian fusion with diverse flavors.
+Firstly, Punda, one of the districts of the city, has narrow perpendicular streets and pedestrian areas with many boutiques, restaurants and markets.
+In addition, here there are vibrant galleries selling colourful art.

 Photo Credit: ©Curaçao Tourist Board